Email marketing is still the golden standard of marketing for online stores. Brands use email to retarget, engage, and notify existing clients.

 5. Use Chatbots to Get Extra Leads

-You can install Chatbots on your website and program them to assist visitors when live support isn’t available.
+You can install a Chatbot on your website and program it to assist visitors when live support isn’t available.
 There are a lot of advantages to using chatbots on your website.

 They can calm impatient visitors.
 They can guide them to relevant sections of your website, give automated answers to FAQs, and help generate leads and increase conversions.